-I made bunched up long wool strings that were longer than the blue ones and attached three bunches to the top.
+Instead of tying knots, I made bunched-up long wool strings that were longer than the blue ones and attached three bunches to the top.

 Below you can see how I tied them together:

-I used a thick curved upholstery needle (click HERE) to thread them throw the thick mop yarn and then just tied the string in a knot.
+I used a thick curved upholstery needle to thread them throw the thick mop yarn and then just tied the string in a knot.

-I added a pom-pom garland (click HERE) to the three groups of white wool strands.
+I added a pom-pom garland to the three groups of white wool strands.

-At the end I opened up all the twisted pieces of yarn from the mop strands on the tassel which made the two tassels look much thicker at the bottom.
+In the end, I opened up all the twisted pieces of yarn from the mop strands on the tassel which made the two tassels look much thicker at the bottom.

 I like it just this plain and simple already too:

-But then I decided to add some more detail to it with a braided wool, pom-pom and wood bead string.
+But then I decided to add some more detail and texture to it with braided wool, pom-pom, and wood bead string.

-All I did is braid about a strand of wool, then thread on some beads with a big needle and finally sewing some pom-poms on.
+All I did is braid about a strand of wool, then thread on some beads with a big needle.
+Finally, sew some pom-poms on.
 Remember my favorite tips and tricks for making pom-poms?
-Click HERE if you missed it.

 I’m not sure if I’ll leave it there though.
 What do you think?
 With or without.

-Above you can see where the giant tassels ended up that I made from our old sofa.
-If you are new around there then you can find the tutorial HERE.
+Above you can see where the giant leather tassels ended up that I made from our old sofa.

-I had used the same wood beads on them as well.
+I used the same wood beads on them as well.

 Below you can see how I untwisted the yarn strands.

-Find out more about my DIY cross wall by clicking HERE.
+Find out more about my DIY cross wall.